Looking for the best 80s kids’ movies? Today I’m sharing a round up of 1980s films that I think your children will love.

 The illegal abortion storyline went over my daughter’s head when she was younger, but you might want to make a note if you’re watching with older kids.

 You know that thing where they make new versions of classic 1980s movies and your annoying parents make you watch the originals because they’re way better and don’t have a creepy Mini Will Smith in it?

 This movie is genius and one of the best 80s movies for kids in primary school.

 Every kid knows that there are monsters living under the bed and in this movie, they come and say hello.
 Little Fred Savage becomes best friends with the Boogeyman, and it’s all fun and games until the monsters kidnap Fred’s little brother.

 This one’s a lovely adventure story with lots of laughs and a properly scary idea – if they can’t rescue the boy by morning, he’ll be lost to the monster world for ever!

-If 1980s movies did one thing brilliantly, it was giving kids the opportunity to watch kids who looked just like them have the most incredible adventures – Space Camp, Explorers, Project X, War Games etc.
+If 80s kids movies did one thing brilliantly, it was giving us the opportunity to watch kids who looked just like us have the most incredible adventures.
+Think Space Camp, Explorers, Project X, War Games etc.

 One of the best 80s films in this genre is DARYL, a story about a boy who is actually a cyborg, created by the military to be a super data-analysing life form.
 DARYL escapes from his prison, spends time with a regular family, plays video games – oh, and steals a fighter jet.
 It’s properly exciting and scary, with the odd sad moment.
 Two thumbs up.